XOR97/azhar/content/_index.md

 I use this space to pen my thoughts on topics that are at the intersection of Technology, Data (Engineering + Viz) & sometimes Product Design.

-My position vector points to 🇨🇦, where I'm in the midst of obtaining a master's degree in Engineering Management from the [University of Ottawa](https://www.uottawa.ca/en).
-I have worked in both data and product teams at [RateGain](https://rategain.com), solving problems ranging from price optimization techniques, sentiment analysis of customer reviews to building custom algorithms for city demand forecasting.
+My position vector points to 🇨🇦, where I'm in the midst of acquiring a master's degree in Engineering Management from the [University of Ottawa](https://www.uottawa.ca/en).
+I have worked in both data and product teams at [RateGain](https://rategain.com), solving problems ranging from price optimizations, sentiment analysis of customer reviews to building algorithms for city demand forecasting.
 Before that, I was an undergrad at [Jamia Hamdard University](https://en.wikipedia.org/wiki/Jamia_Hamdard) in New Delhi, where I got my bachelor's degree in Computer Science.

 I write [articles on code and design](/articles/).
 I also keep [notes on things I’m learning](/notes/) from books, courses and talks.

 Most of my experience has focused on the design & growth of analytics-driven systems and managing their scale.
 Usually, that means bouncing between research, feature design/development, growth analysis, and team coordination.
 I like to use new products and give feedback.
 Always on the lookout for amalgamation of beautiful design and great technology in solving everyday problems.

 I love working on tools, infrastructure and scaling applications from the ground up.
-Heavily reliant on [Python](https://www.python.org) to get me out of trouble but sometimes also code in [Go](https://golang.org) and [Ruby](https://www.ruby-lang.org).
+I pick up the language(s)/tool(s), which make the most sense for the task at hand, but I'm most comfortable with [Python](https://www.python.org) to get me out of trouble and occasionally also code in [Go](https://golang.org) and [Ruby](https://www.ruby-lang.org).
 I’m also an active open-source contributor and community member.
 Current favourite projects include [Vega](https://vega.github.io/vega) & [Arrow](https://arrow.apache.org).

 When not writing code or creating viz charts, you can find me playing football (soccer if you may), watching the [Champions League](https://www.uefa.com) highlights reel or wandering off to Mount Royal Park in Montréal.
 An avid quizzer who occasionally brags about random trivia.
 I closely follow the [Warriors](https://en.wikipedia.org/wiki/Golden_State_Warriors).
 Can cook up a hybrid version of Aglio e Olio.
-Also, have a weak spot for [Samosas](https://en.wikipedia.org/wiki/Samosa).
+Also, have a weak spot for [Tiramisu](https://en.wikipedia.org/wiki/Tiramisu).

 Audentes Fortuna Iuvat.